 As Lambert has probably already found out through disclosure, his arrest was not a fortunate coincidence for the police, rather, it was a direct result of exceptional detective work.

 Catching serial property offenders is no easy undertaking.
 Committed offenders like Lambert spend decades honing their skills and benefit from the education they receive from Law Enforcement every time they’re arrested.

 Committed offenders like Lambert spend decades honing their skills and benefit from the education they receive from Law Enforcement every time they’re arrested.

 I know of what I speak.

-The investigator had information indicating Lambert was doing two or three residential Break & Enters every day of the week.
+The investigator had information indicating Lambert was doing two or three residential break & enters every day of the week.
 When Lambert got up in the morning he would have his breakfast and head out to “work.”
-That meant breaking into people’s homes and stealing their cash, jewellery, lap top computers and other electronics.
+That meant breaking into people’s homes and stealing their cash, jewelry, laptop computers and other electronics.
 Lambert was believed to be committing the B&E’s to feed a serious drug addiction.